satyajitlion/GravLensing/Notes/Neural Networks and Keras Notes.md

 The inner product here can be thought of as the "similarity" between the kernel $k$ and signal $f$.

-So then the cross-correlation operator can be thought of as a form of template matching where $k$ is the templates which we're matching with the function $f$ under all possible translations.
+So then the cross-correlation operator can be thought of as a form of template matching where $k$ is the templates which we're matching with the function $f$ under all possible transformations.
 ***
 	### Tags: #NeuralNetworks #Keras